sethbondaroff/Electron-Starter/README.md

 # Electron-Starter
-super basic boilerplate for an electron react app
+super basic boilerplate for an electron react app with firebase